prostoCoder123/TaskManager/README.md

 ```
 {
     "id": 5,
-    "status": 1
+    "status": 1,
+    "description": "new description"
 }
 ```
+etc.

-Task statuses are mappped in the following way:
+Task statuses are mapped in the following way:
 0 = New
 1 = InProgress
 2 = Completed